 Reduce heat to a hard simmer, and cook for 1 hour.

-Next, reduce heat to medium and a lower simmer, and then cook for 4 to 6 hours, skimming fat, foam and anything else off the surface.
+Reduce heat to medium and a lower simmer.
+Then cook for 4 to 6 hours, skimming fat, foam, and anything else off the surface.

 Add ginger and garlic (and radish, if using), and simmer for another 1 to 2 hours.